-Onsite observations confirmed that construction activities and roadworks were occurring in close proximity to the noise logging devices at each monitoring location such that recorded noise levels were exceeding the noise management levels at the device's location.
+Onsite observations confirmed that construction activities and roadworks were occurring in close proximity to the noise logging devices at each monitoring location.
+Recorded noise levels were exceeding the noise management levels at each device's location.
+Note that the existing road traffic noise is the dominant noise source responsible for a steady noise level which also exceeds the NML at the loggers' locations.